unicode-org/cldr/docs/site/development/updating-codes/updating-subdivision-codes.md

 ### Exact matches

 From this, we can see that items have been renamed.
-Easiest to add the type values and contains values to a[spreadsheet](https://docs.google.com/spreadsheets/d/1i3YAhD9ADP6d4j6p4s3lY0psNdlOuknBr4ZrX1mihCw/edit) (use regex to extract), marking with old/new.
+Easiest to add the type values and contains values to a [spreadsheet](https://docs.google.com/spreadsheets/d/1i3YAhD9ADP6d4j6p4s3lY0psNdlOuknBr4ZrX1mihCw/edit) (use regex to extract), marking with old/new.
 Then sort, and pick out the ones that match.

 | Source |  | old | new | contents | Mechanical |
 |---|---|---|---|---|---|